ADD CONDITION

 Additional Information

-You should apply a thin layer of the medication to the affected area on your skin, using it no more than 3 to 4 times a day if you are an adult or a child aged 12 years and older.
-If the patient is younger than 12 years, it's important to consult a doctor before use.
-There are no additional details available regarding laboratory tests, abuse potential, or postmarketing experiences related to this medication.
+You should apply a thin layer of the medication to the affected area no more than 3 to 4 times daily if you are an adult or a child aged 12 years and older.
+If the patient is younger than 12, consult a doctor before use.
+Remember, this product is for external use only, so use it as directed.
+Avoid wrapping the area tightly or using a heating pad, and keep it away from your eyes and mucous membranes.

 FAQ